jsanti1975on/QR-code-inventory-app/python_venv_walk-thru.md

-# 🐍 Python Virtual Environment Walkthrough
+# 🐍 Python Virtual Environment Walkthrough:

 ## 1. What is a virtual environment?